One United Nations Plaza: November 1971

 Up to this time, the plan for the mega -project had been scrapped, and Roche replaced it with the single tower idea.
 L. Thomas Appleby, the new UNDC president, predicted that the complex would bring the city a 10‐fold increase in annual tax income over the $75,000 that the property in the area now brings.
 Although the visitors' center would be tax‐exempt, he pointed out that visitors would spend unforeseen millions into the city.
 Appleby said that much-needed cash flow for New York City would come from the UN site, and that the UN had become a big business for New York City ever since Rockefeller bought the land for $8.5 million, and gifting it to New York City.
 In 1971, the UN had become the city's leading tourist attraction, drawing two million visitors a year from out of town and overseas.
 UN rental business and personal spending is another part of it.
 City authorities estimated that at least $135 million flowed annually into the economy as a result of spending by UN delegations and staff.
 The UN body itself was responsible for investing $500 million in United States bonds and blue‐chip stocks from 80 percent of the accumulated pension funds via UN staff members and related agencies.
 Local property taxes soared in Turtle Bay, even though the UN 16-acre site itself is tax‐free under the 1947 agreement between the United States Government and the UN.
 Appleby stated that the US government spends $86.3 million annually, Washington's largest single outlay for the UN to the United Nations Development Program where UN hoped to attract foreign investors to underdeveloped countries.

 This was seconded by the UN's Children's Fund and its outlay for rent.
-Both UNICEF and the UN Development Program were housed in commercial buildings and together the rent was close to $1 million annually.
+Both UNICEF and the UN Development Program were housed in commercial buildings, and together their annual rent was close to $1 million.
 Threats to take these agencies overseas, primarily to Switzerland, encouraged further development of the UN enclave.